Cheating & Plagiarism

 Episode 3 in the CFT podcast features an interview with Michelle Sulikowski, Senior Lecturer in Chemistry, about how she uses the plagiarism detection service SafeAssign not to “catch” her students but to teach them about proper citation and the nature of academic writing.

-- SafeAssign – Vanderbilt subscribes to a plagiarism detection service called SafeAssign.
-Faculty can access SafeAssign through OAK, our Blackboard-based course management system.
-See the SafeAssign instructor manual and student manual for more information, or contact your college or school’s OAK support provider for help.
+- Turnitin – Vanderbilt subscribes to a plagiarism detection service called Turnitin.
+Faculty can access it through Brightspace, our course management system.
+See the Vanderbilt Brightspace on-demand resources page for more information, or contact Brightspace support for help.
 See also the POD Network Essay on Teaching Excellence “Student Plagiarism: How to Maintain Academic Integrity” by Ludy Goodson of Georgia State University for more on the use of plagiarism detection tools.

 - “Rational Ignorance in Education: A Field Experiment in Student Plagiarism” – In this working paper Thomas Dee (Swarthmore College) and Brian Jacob (University of Michigan) report on a study indicating that explicit instruction on plagiarism can reduce the incidence of student plagiarism.

 - Ethical or Not? and Plagiarism or Not?
 Clicker Questions – CFT assistant director Derek Bruff used a series of classroom response system (“clicker”) questions in his fall 2010 first-year writing seminar to help his student learn about plagiarism and academic integrity.
 Derek asked his students to weigh in on a series of activities, asking whether each should be considered ethical (for some activities) or plagiarism (for others).
 Using clickers allowed each student to weigh in independently on each question and also to view and react to the group’s opinions.
 Follow these links to see the questions Derek used and how they played out in the classroom.